Unleashing The Potential Of Certificates For Privilege Escalation

 Unveiling the Power of Certificate Templates

-To illustrate the CertPotato attack chain, let’s set the stage with a test environment.
-We have three machines in our setup:
+To illustrate the CertPotato attack chain, let’s build a test setup:

 Understanding Service Accounts

-• Virtual accounts, in particular, are local managed service accounts used by services like IIS, Exchange, and MSSQL.
+Virtual Accounts, used by services like IIS, Exchange, and MSSQL

 Enumerating Remote Shares